contactlab/milky-way/packages/design-tokens/README.md

 #### CSS Custom Media Queries

-You can consume the predefined [CSS Custom Media Queries](./docs/custom-media.md).
+You can consume the predefined [CSS Custom Media Queries][custom-media-url].
 In Webpack bundler, import the `custom-media.css` as dependency.

 Import Custom Media in CSS: